Undergraduate Course Descriptions

 For descriptions of EMS undergraduate courses, see below.

-Third level in a three-course series intended to develop proficiency in university-level reading and writing.
-Emphasizes applying critical approaches to reading, practicing writing in a variety of academic styles, and developing grammatical and lexical resources appropriate to a university setting.
+Third level in a four-course series designed to further develop university-level students' English language proficiency in reading and writing.
+Emphasizes taking critical approaches to source texts, building grammatical and lexical resources needed to write more complex arguments and engaging with a greater range and depth of source material.

 Elective course that develops oral skills to help multilingual students, especially international students, participate in classroom activities and engage in campus life.
 Activities include group discussions, group presentations, interviews, and language focus on vocabulary and pronunciation.